The weight in a Serre-type conjecture for tame n-dimensional Galois representations: Introduction

 \section{Introduction}

-Serre conjectured in 1973 that every two-dimensional irreducible, odd Galois representation $\rho : \Gal(\qb/\Q) \to GL_2(\fpb)$ arises from a modular eigenform.
-He later predicted that some such eigenform occurs in level $\Gamma_1(N^?(\rho))$ and weight $k^?(\rho)$, where $N^?(\rho)$ is a prime-to-$p$ integer measuring the ramification of $\rho$ outside $p$, whereas $k^?(\rho) \ge 2$ was defined by Serre in terms of the restriction of ~$\rho$ to an inertia subgroup $I_p$ at $p$ using an essentially combinatorial recipe~\cite{bib:SC2}.
-This conjecture was finally proven by Khare-Wintenberger~\cite{bib:KW1}, \cite{bib:KW2}.
+Serre conjectured in 1973 that every two-dimensional irreducible, odd Galois representation $\rho : \Gal(\qb/\Q) \to \GL_2(\fpb)$ arises from a modular eigenform.
+He later predicted that some such eigenform occurs in level $\Gamma_1(N^?(\rho))$ and weight $k^?(\rho)$, where $N^?(\rho)$ is a prime-to-$p$ integer measuring the ramification of~$\rho$ outside~$p$, whereas $k^?(\rho) \ge 2$ was defined by Serre in terms of the restriction of ~$\rho$ to an inertia subgroup~$I_p$ at~$p$ using an essentially combinatorial recipe~\cite{bib:SC2}.
+After important results of Mazur, Ribet, Gross, Taylor, and many others, the conjecture was finally proved by Khare and Wintenberger~\cite{bib:KW1}, \cite{bib:KW2} (and Kisin~\cite{bib:Kisin}).

 In this paper we consider $n$-dimensional irreducible, odd Galois representations